 Recent career highlights include serving Cable & Wireless Communications as Director of Submarine Systems Engineering for CWC Wholesale Solutions and development and implementation of 4 repurposed cable projects with a total length exceeding 6400 km.

 Prior to leading business development for Vodafone Submarine Systems Engineering, Stephen was Director of Submarine Systems Engineering at Cable & Wireless Global Networks where he led a team that grew C&W’s international consultancy business to over £11 million.
 His expertise includes international connectivity and carrier commercial arrangements for submarine cables.
-He was the Network Manager for the Japan-US Cable and has managed a wide range of diverse submarine systems, Stephen is a regular contributor to the SubOptic, Executive Committee Member of ESCA and represents Vodafone on a number of cross industry committees.
+He was the Network Manager for the Japan-US Cable and has managed a wide range of diverse submarine systems, Stephen is a regular contributor to the SubOptic, Chairman and Executive Committee Member of ESCA and represents Vodafone on a number of cross industry committees.

 Ben has worked in the submarine telecommunications industry for over ten years and is currently a Senior Engineer at Vodafone working in their Submarine Systems Engineering department.
 He has worked for submarine cable system suppliers and system owners with his roles having taken him offshore on a regular basis for cable route surveys, system installations and repairs.